There’s a common misconception that eating fat makes you store body fat.

-The thermic effect can be used to one’s advantage in reduction of body fat.
-By consuming a greater percentage of food calories from protein, one can literally increase the number of calories that their bodies burn in a given day.
+The thermic effect can be used to one’s advantage in weight loss.
+By consuming a greater percentage of food calories from protein, one can literally increase the number of calories that their body burns in a given day.

 This seems to support the efficacy of the traditional “bodybuilder’s diet”, which derives most of the calories from protein, some calories from carbohydrates, and very little from fat – a diet resembling this one would certainly produce the greatest thermic effect, but may not be sustainable for everyone.

-Although it an important factor to consider in a fat loss program, it is merely “just another facet” of designing a successful, long-term fat loss program.
+Although it an important factor to consider in a weight loss program, it is merely “just another facet” of designing a successful, long-term fat loss program.

 Are you a big diet cola drinker and having problems losing weight?